ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/marketplace/plugins/textract.md

 - **Region**

 :::caution
-Access to the S3 bucket is dependent on the permissions granted to the IAM role added for the connection.
+- Access to the S3 bucket is dependent on the permissions granted to the IAM role added for the connection.
+- Only single page documents are supported. if there is a multipage PDF you can convert it to single page using available online tools.
 :::

 <div style={{textAlign: 'center'}}>